brown-band/website/pages/index.md

 ## Giving to the Band

 We are always raising money for instruments, supplies, and regular operating costs.
 For more information, visit our [giving page](giving).
 If you feel inclined, we would greatly appreciate support to the band of, as we are a "size doesn't matter band", any amount!
 [Click here for the donation page](https://go.brown.edu/BrownBandGifts).

+[^1]: Our percussion section always offers lessons for new players.
+For other instruments, lessons can be arranged but are student-offered and therefore highly dependent upon the availability of our current members.